 - You have completed any naturalisation test required by your canton.

-- You are proficient in the national language of the county you are applying for up to at least a B2 oral level language certification and A2 written level.
+- You are proficient in the national language of the county you are applying for up to at least a B2 oral level language certification and A2 written level (criteria on certification varies by canton).

 - You can prove your integration into the “Swiss way of life”.

 Language requirements for Swiss citizenship

 Although the level of language proficiency is set at B1 oral and A2 written for citizenship applicants, please note that none of the processes will be conducted in English and if English is requested at an interview or while applying, your citizenship application might be rejected.
 It is recommended that you take one of the many language courses on offer.
 For students in Switzerland, a school certificate would be necessary to prove your proficiency.

 Integration into the Swiss way of life for citizenship in Switzerland